visol/ext-cloudinary/README.md

 Once the record is saved, you should see a message telling the connection could be successfully established.
 You can now head to the File module list.
-Notice the first time you click on a folder in the File list module, it will take some time since the images must be fetched and downloaded for local processing.
+Notice the first time you click on a folder in the File list module, it will take some time since the images must be fetched and put into the cloudinary cache.

 ![](Documentation/driver-configuration-01.png)